allaccountstaken/optimizing_pipeline/README.md

 Bandit policy was employed for early termination based on a slack factor of 0.1, evaluation interval of 1, and a delay evaluation of 5.
 Policy for preventive termination of unsuccessful runs is important to control for resource allocation and time.

-The best model achieved testing accuracy of **0.91551** with regularization of approximately 0.5 and 100 iterations.
+The best model achieved somewhat better testing accuracy of **0.91551** with regularization of approximately 0.5 and 100 iterations.

 ![](https://github.com/allaccountstaken/optimizing_pipeline/blob/master/img/Screen%20Shot%202021-01-11%20at%206.39.48%20AM.png)